githubpartners/microsoft-learn/github/github-actions-cd/includes/2-deploy-azure.md

 ## Disable Actions workflows

 You can temporarily disable a GitHub Actions workflow either in the UI or through the API.
 This functionality allows you to stop a workflow from being triggered without having to delete the file from the repo.
 Later, you can easily re-enable it again from the UI or through the API.

+Next, we'll cover how to remove workflow artifacts from GitHub and change the default retention period.